-Our East African cultural heritage experience continues as we take our flight to Mombasa where we are welcomed and transferred to our hotel.
+Our 15 days exciting World Heritage Safari of Kenya-Tanzania comes to an end as we are transferred to the airport for our flight back home.
+For those taking the full 18 days safari we take a flight from Zanzibar to Mombasa where we are welcomed and transferred to our hotel.
 Mombasa and Lamu on the Kenyan coast complete the Swahili cultural experience.
-However, for those wishing to end the tour at Zanzibar today please see the reductions on the tour cost below.
-Afternoon enjoy the silver sanded Bamburi beach at Mombasa.
+Afternoon enjoy free time at the silver sanded Bamburi beach at Mombasa.

 Day 16: Mombasa

-We explore the Old Town and harbour, famous for its spices, Arabic architecture, narrow winding streets and busy markets, visiting Fort Jesus*, built by the Portuguese in 1593-1596 to the designs of Giovanni Battista Cairati to protect the port of Mombasa, is one of the most outstanding and well preserved examples of 16th Portuguese military fortification and a landmark in the history of this type of construction.
+We explore the Old Town and harbour, famous for its spices, Arab architecture, narrow winding streets and busy markets.
+We visit Fort Jesus*, built by the Portuguese in 1593-1596 to protect the port of Mombasa.
+It is one of the most outstanding and well preserved examples of 16th Portuguese military fortification and a landmark in the history of this type of construction.
 The Fort's layout and form reflected the Renaissance ideal that perfect proportions and geometric harmony are to be found in the human body.
 The property covers an area of 2.36 hectares and includes the fort's moat and immediate surroundings.
-Balance of the day free.
+Balance of the day is free.
 (B, D)

-Day free to enjoy Lamu till we walk over to the airfield for our departure flight thus ending our incredible World Heritage Safari through Kenya and Tanzania.
+Day free to enjoy Lamu till we walk over to the airfield for our departure flight to Nairobi thus ending our incredible World Heritage Safari of Kenya and Tanzania.
 (B)